Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Introduction

-Canopy height is an important predictor for aboveground biomass ~\citep{jucker2017allometric, dubayah2010estimation, qi2019forest, carreiras2017coverage, asner2014mapping, silva2018comparison, drake2002estimation, drake2002sensitivity}.
-It is also a key morphological trait which, along with composition and function, helps to quantify ecosystem response to forcings, such as climate and land-use change~\citep{schneider2017mapping, valbuena2020standardizing}.
-Additionally, canopy height and its heterogeneity is an essential biodiversity variable and a strong predictor for species richness at local to global scales~\citep{kreft2007global,gatti2017exploring,marselis2020evaluating}.
+Canopy height is an important predictor for aboveground biomass~\citep{jucker2017allometric, dubayah2010estimation, qi2019forest, carreiras2017coverage, asner2014mapping, silva2018comparison, drake2002estimation, drake2002sensitivity}.
+It is also a key morphological trait which, along with composition and function, helps to monitor ecosystem response to climate and land use change as well as restoration~\citep{schneider2017mapping, valbuena2020standardizing}.
+Additionally, ecosystem structure, which is related to canopy height and its heterogeneity, is an essential biodiversity variable and a strong predictor for species richness at local to global scales~\citep{kreft2007global,gatti2017exploring,marselis2020evaluating}.
 Previous pan-tropical and global biomass maps~\citep{baccini2012estimated,saatchi2011benchmark} were based on canopy height derived from space-borne LIDAR data collected by NASA's Ice, Cloud and Elevation Satellite (ICESat)~\citep{abshire2005geoscience}.
 ICESat was optimised to retrieve ice surface elevations and ceased operation in 2010.
 A new space-borne LIDAR, NASA's Global Ecosystem Dynamics Investigation (GEDI), was launched to the International Space Station (ISS) in late 2018 ~\citep{DUBAYAH2020100002}.
-GEDI is the first space-borne, full waveform LIDAR that is specifically designed to measure ecosystem structure by providing vertical profiles of forest canopies.
-After its nominal mission duration of two years, the mission is expected to have sampled 4~\% of the land surface between 51.6 degree N and S on a sparse sampling grid.
-Following the orbits of the ISS flying at 415~km altitude, the laser system measures along eight ground tracks that are 600~m apart.
-Individual laser shots are spaced 60~m along track and have a 25~m footprint on the ground.
-First measurements were acquired in April 2019 and have produced over 7 billion profiles over the land surface at 25~m spatial resolution ~\citep{DUBAYAH2020100002}.
+GEDI is the first space-borne, full waveform LIDAR that is specifically designed to measure ecosystem structure by providing vertical profiles of forest canopies with 25~m footprints on the ground.
+After its nominal mission duration of two years, the mission is expected to have sampled 4~\% of the land surface between 51.6 degree north and south on a sparse sampling grid.